MTA seeks fare and toll hikes by September

 Patel said the drop in the fare box increase is due to $65 million in additional funding for the MTA in the recently approved state budget.

-The present tolls for the RFK-Triborough, Whitestone, Throgs Neck and Verrazzno-Narrows bridges, as well as the Queens Midtown and Hugh L. Carey tunnels now are $6.55 for E-ZPass driers and $10.17 for toll by mail.
+The present tolls for the RFK-Triborough, Whitestone, Throgs Neck and Verrazzano-Narrows bridges, as well as the Queens Midtown and Hugh L. Carey tunnels are $6.55 for E-ZPass drivers and $10.17 for toll by mail.

 The Henry Hudson, Cross Bay and Marine Parkway bridges would face the same percentage increases, though Rockaway and Broad Channel residents would be eligible for discounts on the Cross Bay.